Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Related Work

 \section{Related Work}

 \paragraph{Diffusion caching.} Caching was first introduced for image diffusion models, where prior work \citep{wimbauer_cache_2023, ma_deepcache_2023, li_faster_2024} observed temporal redundancy in the U-Net’s high-level features, which can be exploited by caching and reusing them across successive denoising steps.
 Extending this to diffusion transformers (DiTs), \citet{selvaraju_fora_2024} report analogous temporal similarity in attention and MLP activations and propose reusing them over multiple steps. \citet{chen_delta-dit_2024} leverages role asymmetries across blocks, caching rear blocks early and front blocks late via a DiT-specific $\Delta$-cache.
 Rather than reusing features from the most recent step, TaylorSeer \citep{liu_reusing_2025} predicts future features via a Taylor-series expansion, while AB-Cache \citep{yu_ab-cache_2025} employs an Adams–Bashforth scheme to compute a predictions based on previously computed features.
-Classical caching recomputes features every other step; in contrast, TeaCache adaptively decides when to refresh the cache based on the inputs of the DiT \citep{liu_timestep_2025}.
-In image generation, Region Adaptive Sampling allocates computation spatially, updating only regions in focus while reusing cached features elsewhere \citep{liu_region-adaptive_2025}.
-For video generation models, caching must respect temporal coherence and inter-frame redundancy, hence various caching strategies specifically tailored to video generation have been proposed \citep{sun_unicp_2025, lv_fastercache_2025, yuan_ditfastattn_2024, liu_timestep_2025}.
+Classical caching recomputes features at a predefined interval; in contrast, TeaCache adaptively decides when to refresh the cache based on the inputs of the DiT \citep{liu_timestep_2025}.
+In image generation, Region Adaptive Sampling allocates computation spatially, updating only regions in focus while reusing cached features elsewhere \citep{liu_region-adaptive_2025}. \citep{choi_diffusion_2025} introduces a learned caching framework that selectively applies lightweight linear modulation to cached activations.
+For video generation models, caching must respect temporal coherence and inter-frame redundancy, hence various caching strategies specifically tailored to video generation have been proposed \citep{sun_unicp_2025, lv_fastercache_2025, yuan_ditfastattn_2024, liu_timestep_2025, ma_magcache_2025}.
 Previous work has primarily focused on various caching approaches for the image and video domains; none of which have been transferred to deep generative models in the molecular domain.